common-workflow-language/common-workflow-language/specification/tool-description.md

 }
 ```

-## References, Mixins and Expressions
+## References, Mixins, Imports, and Expressions

 This section describes certain fields that are evaluated during the
 loading and interpretation of the tool description document.